 The War in Croatia started in 1990 and it is considered to be finalized with the peaceful integration of the eastern part of Croatia in 1998.
 During that period, the intensity of the War activities and areas affected by it differentiated depending on the period of the War and the parts of Croatian territory.
 Although some areas of Croatia were not directly exposed to the War activities (such as hostile destruction of households, industrial facilities and infrastructure), the whole Croatia was affected and suffered greatly because of the War.
-The areas not directly affected by the War had to contribute to the Croatian defence through the human resources as well as any other kind of resources.
-These parts of Croatia were also faced with the losses and damages in economy due to the War.
+The areas not directly affected by the War had to contribute to the Croatia were also faced with the losses and damages in economy due to the War.
 Because of that fact, it is considered that there is no area in Croatia that can be excluded from the influence of the War and post War circumstances.
-For the necessity of NFAP an assumption that the War and post War influence is negligible for the Croatian areas that were not directly exposed to the War activities was used.
+For the necessity of NFAP an assumption that the War and post War activities was used.